darinz/Recommender-Systems/README.md

 [![Scikit-learn](https://img.shields.io/badge/Scikit--learn-1.0+-purple.svg)](https://scikit-learn.org/)
 [![Status](https://img.shields.io/badge/Status-Active-brightgreen.svg)](https://github.com/darinz/Recommender-Systems)

 This repository explores the application and research of recommender systems, focusing on practical implementations and insights.
-It features movie recommender system built using the MovieLens dataset, along with key research findings, performance evaluations, and key learnings.
+It features movie recommender systems built using the MovieLens dataset, along with key research findings, performance evaluations, and key learnings.
 Dive in for a hands-on exploration of recommendation algorithms, data analysis, and system optimization.

+## Repository Structure

+This repository is organized into three main sections:

+- **`app/`** - Practical implementations and applications of recommender systems
+- **`reference/`** - Reference materials, documentation, and learning resources
+- **`research/`** - Research findings, analysis, and experimental results

 ## Quick Start